bigduf/API---Webscrapping/TP2 and  3/README.md

   - A unique identifier assigned to each incoming request.

+  Answer : A specific URL to which a request can be sent to interact with the API.

 - **Question 4:** _What are the main HTTP verbs used to define REST API methods?_

   - GET, POST, PUT, PATCH, DELETE